Cerebellum-Network/docs.cere.network/ddc/integration/web-sdk.md

 }
 ```

-Besides, one more important parameter that can be set during the SDK initialization is `API_KEY`.
+One more important parameter that can be set during the SDK initialization is `API_KEY`.

 ## Auth methods supported

-Initialisation of SDK can be handled in a variety of methods.
+Initialisation of the SDK can be handled in a variety of methods.

 For all invocations `APP_ID`, `USER_ID`, `REACT_APP_API_KEY` - parameters described previously.